Dell OptiPlex 380

 It’s a classic example of a machine that makes more sense when judged by capability, not appearance.

-Exact specs vary by configuration, but most OptiPlex 380 systems share the following baseline:
+Exact specifications vary by configuration, but most OptiPlex 380 systems share the following baseline:

 • Optical: DVD-ROM or DVD-RW